QuantEcon/lecture-python-programming.myst/lectures/numba.md

 bootstrap.signatures
 ```

-Note that a second signature with is added.
+Note that a second signature is added.

-It also takes longer to run suggesting that Numba recompiles this function as the type changes.
+It also takes longer to run, suggesting that Numba recompiles this function as the type changes.

 Overall, type inference helps Numba to achieve its performance, but it also limits what Numba supports and sometimes requires careful type checks.